j4mie/hotmetal/README.md

 ## Testing tools

 When writing tests for components, it's often useful to be able to search through a tree to find particular nodes and make assertions about them.
-To help with this, `hotmetal` provides a `find` function, which takes an iterable of nodes and a predicate callable, and returns a generator of nodes that match the predicate (using depth-first pre-order traversal of the nodes, much like the browser's [`querySelectorAll` function](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll)).
+To help with this, `hotmetal` provides a `find` function, which takes an iterable of nodes and a predicate callable, and returns a generator that yields nodes that match the predicate (using depth-first pre-order traversal of the nodes, much like the browser's [`querySelectorAll`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) function).

-Given the following component:
+For example, given the following component:

 ```python
 def header(title):
     return ("div", {"class": "header"}, [("h1", {}, [title])])
 ```

-For example, you could write a test something like this:
+You could write a test something like this:

 ```python
 from hotmetal.utils.find import find